girishji/vimsuggest/README.md

 > [!TIP]
 > If these commands aren't sufficient, you can define your own using the examples provided in `autoload/vimsuggest/addons/addons.vim` script.
 Legacy script users can import using `:import` also (see `:h import-legacy`).

-# Other Plugins
+## Other Plugins

 For insert-mode auto-completion, try [**Vimcomplete**](https://github.com/girishji/vimcomplete).

-# Contributing
+## Contributing

 Open an issue if you encounter problems.
-Pull requests are welcomed (but please be aware of feature creep).
+Pull requests are welcomed.